 - c.
-Whether dealing with multiple parties in private sector or the public sector, however, it is time for the mediator to be more proactive, i.e. merging all of the information obtained throughout the entire process and trying to fashion approaches and opportunities for resolution and floating them by the various decision makers.
+With non-litigated disputes, particularly multiple party non-litigated disputes, however, it is time for the mediator to be more proactive, i.e. merging all of the information obtained throughout the entire process and trying to fashion approaches and opportunities for resolution and floating them by the various decision makers.
 The mediator, without becoming evaluative or directive, can be a leader, not just a messenger.
 The art is in making the decision makers think the ideas are their own, not the product of the mediator's evaluation, direction or decision - 2.
-Should the mediator encourage parties similarly situated to negotiate as a group or separately? - a.
-The likelihood of global settlement is greater if parties similarly situated make their offers as a group - b.
-If offers are made on behalf of a group of parties similarly situated, the mediator should encourage a response to the group - c.
-In the event of an impasse, the offeree may want to respond to each offeror individually, and should be encouraged to do so. - d.
-Similarly, in the event of an impasse, the offerors may want to submit separate offers to the various offerees, and should be encouraged to do so - 3.
-If global resolution seems unlikely, the mediator should begin to explore partial or piecemeal settlements. - a.
+Should the mediator encourage parties similarly situated to negotiate as a group or separately? - The likelihood of global resolution is greater if parties similarly situated make their proposals and suggestions for decisions and resolutions as a group - b.
+If proposals and suggestions for decisions and resolutions are made on behalf of a group of parties similarly situated, the mediator should encourage a response to the group - c.
+In the event of an impasse, a party that received proposals and suggestions for decisions and resolutions from a group may want to respond to each member of a group individually, and should be encouraged to do so. - d.
+Similarly, in the event of an impasse, the members of a group that made proposals and suggestions for decisions and resolutions may want to submit separate proposals and suggestions for decisions and resolutions to each member of the other group individually, and should be encouraged to do so - 3.
+If global resolution seems unlikely, the mediator should begin to explore partial or piecemeal resolution. - a.
 Can some parts of the dispute be resolved as to all parties? - b.
 Can all of the disputes between some of the parties be resolved?